istio/istio.io/content/en/about/contribute/front-matter/index.md

 |`remove_toc_prefix` | Hugo removes this string from the beginning of every entry in the ToC

 Some front matter fields only apply to so-called _bundle pages_.
-You can identify bundle pages because their filenames begin with an underscore `_`, for example `_index.md`.
+You can identify bundle pages because their file names begin with an underscore `_`, for example `_index.md`.
 In Istio, we use bundle pages as our section landing pages.
 The following table shows the front matter fields pertinent to bundle pages.

 |Field                 | Description
 |----------------------|------------
-|`skip_list`           | If true, Hugo doesn't auto-generate the tiles of content of a section page.
+|`skip_list`           | If true, Hugo doesn't auto-generate the content tiles of a section page.
 |`simple_list`         | If true, Hugo uses a simple list for the auto-generated content of a section page.
 |`list_below`          | If true, Hugo inserts the auto-generated content below the manually-written content.
 |`list_by_publishdate` | If true, Hugo sorts the auto-generated content by publication date, instead of by weight.